Harshita1303/Projects/Expansion Analysis/README.md

 ![image](https://github.com/user-attachments/assets/8fb7752e-e087-4461-a3e1-7689d97b1a7e)

 ## Approach
+- **Define the Objective:** Understanding the objective of the project.
+- **Understand the Schema:** Understanding the blueprint or structure of the database.
+- **Data Collection:** Collecting the datasets from kaggle.
+- **Insert Test Data:** Used CSV imports for bulk data entry.
+- **Develop Query:** Used joins, aggregates, window functions , cte, etc to develop queries.
+- **Data analysis:** Performed different stategies to analze the data
+- **Documentation:** documenting the results and insights .

 ## Techstack Used
 - **SQL(Structured Query Language):** Used to query and analyze the data effectively.
 - **MySQL Workbench:** Used to run SQL queries and perform data operations.

 ## Insights
+After analyzing the data, the recommended top three cities for new store openings are:

+**City 1: Pune**
+1. Average rent per customer is very low.
+2. Highest total revenue.
+3. Average sales per customer is also high.

+**City 2: Delhi**
+1. Highest estimated coffee consumers at 7.7 million.
+2. Highest total number of customers, which is 68.
+3. Average rent per customer is 330 (still under 500).

+**City 3: Jaipur**
+1. Highest number of customers, which is 69.
+2. Average rent per customer is very low at 156.
+3. Average sales per customer is better at 11.6k.

 ## Results